MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 - By default, the Azure AI Search tool can uses semantic or hybrid + semantic search on all text fields.

 ## File Types
 The Azure AI Search tool currently only supports indexes with unstructured data.
-If you have structured data in your index, we can't make any guarantees on the quality of the search results.
+If your index contains structured data, we can't guarantee the quality of the search results.

 ::: zone-end

 ::: zone pivot="setup"